Skip to content

 status = { type = "Enum", values = ["submitted", "reviewing", "approved", "rejected", "completed"], default = "submitted" }

-The important rule is that the statuses should reflect real business transitions, not placeholder words.
+The important rule is that the statuses should reflect real business transitions, not placeholder words carried over from a different process.

-For the HarborFlow narrative, the first useful set might be:
+For the HarborFlow narrative, the first useful set is:

 • submitted